claire-1/lowest-common-ancestor/README.md

 ## Biogrpahy of an Influencal Person in Software Engineering
 My biography of Radia Perlman is in `SWEBiographyOfRadiaPerlman.pdf` on the master branch.
 I have included my sources in the footnotes of the paper.

+## Github Metrics Code
+The code to get metrics from Github and use data visualization to display them can be found here: https://github.com/claire-1/github-metrics.git